rapidfort/community-images/community_images/rabbitmq/official/README.md

 [![Slack][slack-badge]][slack-link]
 [![FOSSA Status][fossa-badge]][fossa-link]

-# RapidFort hardened image for RabbitMQ
+# RapidFort hardened image for RabbitMQ Official

-RapidFort has optimized and hardened this RabbitMQ container image.
+RapidFort has optimized and hardened this RabbitMQ Official container image.
 This container is free to use and has no license limitations.

-This optimized image is functionally equivalent to [Rabbitmq RabbitMQ][source-image-repo-link] image but more secure with a significantly smaller software attack surface.
+This optimized image is functionally equivalent to [Rabbitmq RabbitMQ Official][source-image-repo-link] image but more secure with a significantly smaller software attack surface.

 Every day, RapidFort automatically optimizes and hardens a growing bank of Docker Hub’s most important container images.
 Check out our [entire library](https://hub.docker.com/u/rapidfort) of secured container images.
 <br>